 By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally gluten-free, nut-free, peanut-free, vegan, plant-based, and vegetarian.

-- 12 ounces lasagna noodles
+- 12 ounces lasagna noodles (gluten-free, if needed)

 - 2 tablespoons olive oil

-- 1 medium-size eggplant, peeled and chopped
+- 1 medium-size eggplant, peeled and diced

-- Salt and freshly ground black pepper
+- Freshly ground black pepper to taste

 - ½ cup shredded dairy-free mozzarella or parmesan alternative (optional)

 - Cook the lasagna noodles in a large pot of salted boiling water, stirring occasionally, until al dente, about 10 minutes (time might vary with gluten-free noodles).
 Drain the noodles and spread them out on a work surface to keep them from sticking together.